NAS North East:

-Peter is based in Plymouth where he currently runs maritime archaeology projects for the US charity foundation ProMare.
-Peter is now managing The SHIPS Project for ProMare with the aim of recording and investigating the maritime history of Plymouth.
+Peter is based in Plymouth.
+Peter managed The SHIPS Project with the aim of recording and investigating the maritime history of Plymouth.
 For more information on Pete please visit his Senior Tutors Profile.

-Peter works with other NAS Tutors in the South West to offer NAS Training at Introduction, Part I and Part III levels.
-Look out for courses in the South West in the training timetable or if you would be interested in organising a course for your group please contact Peter.
+Peter works with other NAS Tutors in the South West to offer NAS courses.
+Look out for courses in the South West in this years timetable or if you would be interested in organising a course for your group please contact Peter.